 I'm worried about data protection.
 What records should I keep and how should I keep them?

 If you're working in private practice, you'll already have good procedures and practices in place.
 Don’t try to recreate these in a different form immediately if you can continue to use them with some adaptions.

-You need to keep records of online sessions in the same way that you keep records of face-to-face sessions.
+You need to keep records of online or phone sessions in the same way that you keep records of face-to-face sessions.
 You can keep records online or on paper.

-If you're using new technology to create records (for example a recording of an online session) make sure you know where the data is being stored and that it's being protected properly.
+If you're using new technology to create records (for example a recording of an online session) make sure you obtain client consent, you know where the data is being stored and that it's being protected properly.

 If you've moved your organisational or agency work to your home, ask them for further advice about how they'd like you to keep records.

 GDPR regulations relate to all forms of data you keep, whether these are paper-based in a filing cabinet or online.
 Security is essential.